pnxenopoulos/awpy/docs/index.rst

 .. _repository: https://github.com/pnxenopoulos/awpy
 .. _Discord: https://discord.gg/W34XjsSs2H

-Using this library to parse CSGO demos is as easy as the code shown below.
+Using this library to parse CSGO demos is as easy as the few lines of code shown below.
 To see what output looks like, check out :doc:`parser_output`.

 .. code-block:: python